Stars And

 7-14-98 Original Author Unknown

-newspaper, red, white and blue streamers, markers or paint, glue
+white and blue streamers, markers or paint, glue stick, star

-and fold in half.
-Start at one corner and roll into a long stick
+newspaper and fold in half.
+Start at one corner and roll into a

-shape.
+long stick shape.
 Tape.
-Children can color newspaper with markers/paint, etc. Attach
+Children can color newspaper with

 Star Crowns

-red paint, Red, White, and Blue Construction paper, Scissors, and
+Red, White, and Blue Construction paper, Scissors, and star

-Pre cut stars out of red, white and blue construction paper.
-Give
+stars out of red, white and blue construction paper.
+Give each

 Torches